 Pros and Cons of Cellulose Insulation

-Cellulose insulation has been popular with homeowners for many decades, primarily because it offers numerous benefits.
+Cellulose insulation has been popular with homeowners for decades, primarily because it offers numerous benefits.
 However, it also has certain significant drawbacks.

 In this section, we will discuss at length the relative merits and drawbacks of cellulose insulation.

 Here’s a brief overview:

 |Cons of Cellulose Insulation

 |It generates a lot of dust during installation.

 |It is heat-resistant and has a high R-value.